This classic 12-minute military workout is how Helen Mirren stays fit in her 70s

-Although there's plenty of dietary concerns to being a movie star (for example, ensuring you take the best vitamins for women over 50 and the best supplements for joints) Mirren is a lifelong follower of a tried-and-tested exercise plan, the Royal Canadian Air Force exercise plan, or the "XBX plan for physical fitness".
+Although there are some dietary concerns Mirren’s got to factor in when keeping her global movie star image (for example, ensuring she's got the best vitamins for women over 50 and the best supplements for joints), Mirren is also a lifelong follower of a tried-and-tested workout plan.
+The Royal Canadian Air Force exercise plan, or the "XBX plan for physical fitness", has been in use since the 1950s, and Mirren uses it to prepare for more physically active roles.
+It’s been dubbed the Helen Mirren workout by various online outlets.

 In one interview, she told the UK's Hello magazine: "I do a thing that leads me into exercise.
 It is the Royal Canadian Air Force exercise plan. "[The plan] has charts you follow.
 Each day, you have to do the exercises within the 12 minutes and until you can, you can’t move up.